Ivan-juni/redis/README.md

 #redis-crud

-Crud based on redis-om and express (for training)
+Crud based on redis-om and express (for training) + bull

 #redis-test
 - subscriber-publisher;
 - in folder "temp":